 Getting a PCI DSS certificate became an essential mission Maxpay accomplished in 2015.
 Now the company is fully compliant with PCI DSS level 1 v 3.2, undergoing the certification every year.
 The first transaction within Maxpay occurred in May.

-A mere month later Maxpay managed to sign an ambitious deal with Ethoca – a company that specializes in fraud prevention and chargeback protection.
+A mere month later Maxpay managed to sign an ambitious deal with Ethoca – a company specializing in fraud prevention and chargeback protection.
 Ethoca Alerts allowed warning merchants of confirmed fraud and disputes in days, hours, or even minutes.
-That is crucial for merchants because without the Alerts they will find out about a dispute within three to six weeks.
+It is crucial for merchants because without the Alerts they will find out about a dispute within three to six weeks.
 Our clients found Ethoca immensely useful – in two years Maxpay was propelled into the top three resellers that generated the most alerts for Ethoca.

 Gathering the momentum, we launched a merchant portal with a selection of tools for business owners to boost their payment conversion at the beginning of 2016.
 The analytical tools on the merchant portal allowed merchants to create flexible payment pages.
 Merchants can now independently manage reporting and customization of cross-platform payment pages.